xavivg91/TMB/README.md

 ## How it works

-First, you have to register on the [TMB API portal](https://developer.tmb.cat/docs/getting-started) and create an application to obtain your credentials `app_id` and `app_key`.
-You will need these codes to use the TMB package functions.
+First, you have to register on the TMB API portal and create an application to obtain your credentials `app_id` and `app_key`, you will need these codes to use the TMB package functions.
+You can check out more information about this quick registration [here](https://developer.tmb.cat/docs/getting-started).
+You will find the credentials inside the created application.

-Let’s say we want to obtain a data set containing the metro stations corresponding to the L2 line.
+Once we have our credentials, let’s say we want to obtain a data set containing the metro stations corresponding to the L2 line.
+Just grab your credentials and use them as the `metro.stations()` function arguments.
+You also have to specify the line.

 ```R
 # Metro stations corresponding to the L2 line